pgRouting/pgrouting/src/common/doc/utilities/get_table_name.rst

 .. note:: This function is intended for the developer’s aid.

-.. warning:: This function is foing to be discontinued.
+.. warning:: This function is  deprecated in 2.1
              Use `_pgr_getTableName` instead

 Synopsis